FreeTymeKiyan/LeetCode-Sol-Res/README.md

 [![Join the chat at https://gitter.im/FreeTymeKiyan/LeetCode-Sol-Res](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/FreeTymeKiyan/LeetCode-Sol-Res?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains my solutions and resources on [LeetCode Online Judge](https://oj.leetcode.com) algorithm problems.
-Most of the solutions are derived from my own implementation, the problem discussion section and [ninechapter.com](http://www.ninechapter.com).
+This repository contains Java solutions and resources for [LeetCode Online Judge](https://oj.leetcode.com) algorithm problems.

-All solutions are carefully cleaned and optimized, thus more readable and understandable!
+Most of the solutions are derived from my own implementation, the problem discussion section and [ninechapter.com](http://www.ninechapter.com), which are cleaned and optimized carefully, thus more readable and understandable!

-Some resources related to LeetCode are in "Resources".
-More resources will be added.

-Some other problems that worth taking a look are put in "Other" for reference.
+An excel table for quick review before interview is also provided in resources directory.

 ## Features

 ### Understandable Solutions

 * Level Categorization: Easy, Middle and Hard.
-* Problem Description and Tags at the top for all Problems.
+* Problem Description and Tags on Top.
-* Solution Explanation Provided.
+* Clear Solution Explanation.
-* In-line Comment for key Points.
+* In-line Comment for Key Points.
 * Different Solutions for Comparison.

 ### Solutions Table for Quick Review

-A table for all solutions, providing name, level, idea, code and frequency for each problem.
-Important and hard problems have bold title and key points are marked red.
+A table for all problems.
 Great for reference and review purpose!

+This table has 5 sheets:

+1. LeetCode Summary(1 ~ 154)
+2. New Free Problems(155 ~ Latest)
+3. New Problems in Book(156 ~ 159, 161, 163, 167, 170, 186)
+4. Tips
+5. Other Classic Problems

+Each problem row has name, level, idea, code and frequency analysis.

-* Frequency: derived from online resources and my own interview experience.
+* Frequency: derived from online resources and interview experience.
 * Idea: the description of the general idea of the solution.
 * Code: key steps in implementation.
 * Tips: summary of tricks and tips appeared in solutions.
 * New Problems: put into a single page because frequency is unknown.

+Important and hard problems have **bold title** and key points are **marked red**.

+### Other Problems

+LeetCode problems are not always enough.
+Some other popular or classic algorithm problems that worth taking a look are put in "Other" directory for your reference.

 ## Resources